package57/Clunker/Clunker.md

 // do the other thing
 ```

 Step two is to create high level, empty files, as containers for the code.
 I put comments into each of those.
 Then as I added topics and logic to this document, I did the exact same action in the IDE and I compiled and tested as I progressed.
 This ensures, as best possible the completeness of this document.
 Recall that so far, there are two basically empty class implementations.
 We’ll complete those now.
 They are small so we’ll just dive into CLEditCF.
 This is for file processing, not stream processing.
 Real life, not silly list taking and such.
 I need to digress.
 Bits and bytes hardly matter unless they are organized into some form of useful collection.
 We are not taking about dials, buttons, check boxes.
-Were talking about real data.
+We're talking about real data.
 Real data is complicated.

 Take my personal favorite example, names and addresses.
 Everyone has a name and address.
 People have a first name, a last name and perhaps a middle initial.
 Some people have a title at the end of their names like lawyers, esquire, or doctors MD.
 Then in the address typically we see street number, street, apartment number, city, state, zip, county, country.

 How many different ways can you combine all those values?
 How many different days can you define those values?
 Is zip code 5 numbers, or 9 numbers.
 Does it include the dash?
 The US Postal Service has one way, the IRS another.
 And guess what, nobody is the same.
 Oh.
 How many addresses can a person have?
 Good questions.
 The point to be made here is that data requires structure.
 The whole idea is called data administration.
 It’s both a science, and an art.
 You need to decide, what data, what it will look like and how are you going to 'process' it.
 You also have to be disciplined.
 When you read that C++ is a strongly typed language, that’s type discipline.

 Everyone born before the year 2000, and those after, experience the cost of poor data administration and some woefully poor data discipline.
 My professional career started in 1982, on cards.
 With only 80 bytes per card, how do you imagine they decided to define Dates?
 You guess it, they said to themselves, we don’t need the century, we’ll save two bytes!
 Besides, this program wont be running in 20 years, and I’ll be retired by then.
 Not to mention format, will it be yymmdd, mmddyy, ddmmyy or julian yyddd or dddyy.
 You save 1 byte!
 Were they ever wrong!
 Programs that I wrote at AT&T in the 90’s are still running 1000’s of times per day, even today.
 Today’s ‘modern’ languages have ‘date’ types and all sorts of functions to deal with them.

 In the beginning.
 I do like to talk about the past because it can explain the future.
 In the beginning, remember those punch cards.
 Data was on punch cards too.
 Each card could only hold 80 characters.
 These cards, when they were data, were referred to as ‘records’.
 So now your name and address ‘file’ needs structure.
 These structures know as ‘layouts’ need to be defined by you, and filled in character by character for consumption.
 Some languages like COBOL make that so easy for you.
 Not C++.
 CLEditCF will give you the frame work for even thinking about this methodology.

 CLEditCF is what real file processing looks like.
 For fun, we’ll improve CLEdit by adding a create record function, later.
 For now CLEditCF will simply consider records to be one field terminated by an 'end line'.
 In Data Processing terms, records within a file are consistent within a layout.
 Each file will have a different layout.
 The language of file processing is like  Open, Read, Write, ReWrite, Delete, Close.

 Some 'programmers' do nothing all day long except create ETL's.
 They write programs to Extract Data, Transform it and Load it into a file or more likely a table.
 All for consuption by a 'real' program that processes it.
 I'm sure I've insulted someone.
 Oh well.
 When I started there was no one to do all the ETL work for you.
 You did it yourself, and, you wrote the program too.
 Now a days, you probably won't even test your code.
 Some tester, will write scripts (more code) to automate the testing of your code.
 I always asked, 'who is testing the script?'.
 I got into a lot of trouble for asking that. anywho